Dr Chima Nwaogu

 Chima completed his undergraduate degree in zoology and a master’s degree in Conservation Biology in Nigeria at the University of Jos.
 For his master’s thesis at the A.P.
 Leventis Ornithological Research Institute (APLORI), he used bird ringing data collected at the APLORI to investigate trends in body mass of birds over a decade of habitat management.
 With a keen interest in ecology and evolution and thus, the need to develop laboratory skills, Chima participated in a molecular ecology and evolution course at the Molecular Ecology and Evolution Laboratory in Lund University in Sweden as visiting student for three months between January and April 2013.
 He returned to APLORI afterwards as a research associate until 2014 when he started a jointly funded and supervised PhD position at the Universities of Groningen, the Netherlands and St. Andrews, UK.
 As a research associate at APLORI, Chima was involved with Constant Effort Site (CES) bird ringing and tutoring of students and interns on aspects of field ornithology and statistics.
 He was also involved with monitoring a Rosy Bee-eater breeding colony on the river Niger - the only known extant breeding colony of the species north of the equator.

-Chima has recently submitted his PhD thesis entitled “avian life in a seasonally arid tropical environment: adaptations and mechanisms in breeding moult and immune function” which was jointly supervised by professors Irene Tieleman and Will Cresswell at the Universities of Groningen, the Netherlands and St. Andrews, UK, respectively.
+Chima's PhD thesis was entitled “avian life in a seasonally arid tropical environment: adaptations and mechanisms in breeding moult and immune function” which was jointly supervised by Professors Irene Tieleman and Will Cresswell at the Universities of Groningen (Netherlands) and St. Andrews (UK), respectively.
 His study investigated how spatio-temporal variation in environmental conditions and diet affect innate immune function and other life history traits in Common Bulbuls Pycnonotus Barbatus in Nigeria.
 Broadly, he found that in an environment where annual cycle stages are decoupled from seasonal environmental conditions, variation in innate immune function was better explain by environmental conditions than by the occurrence of annual cycle stages which are supposedly linked to variation in energy expenditure.
 He also found that the timing of moult in the Common Bulbul is strongly linked to rainfall but independent of variation in the timing of breeding – a finding that may apply to other species but may not visible if breeding is seasonal.

-He has been based at the Fitzpatrick Institute of African Ornithology in Cape Town, South Africa since April 2019 for a postdoctoral fellowship, where he will focus on investigating how urbanization, weather patterns and plumage colour polymorphism relate to differences in breeding performance and physiological responses in the Black Sparrow-hawk Accipiter melanoleucus.
+He has been based at the Fitzpatrick Institute of African Ornithology in Cape Town, South Africa since April 2019 for a postdoctoral fellowship, where he is investigating how urbanization, weather patterns and plumage colour polymorphism relate to differences in breeding performance and physiological responses in the Black Sparrowhawk Accipiter melanoleucus.

 Nwaogu, C.J., Cresswell, W., Versteegh, M.A. and Tieleman, B.I.
 (2018) Environment explains seasonal differences in baseline innate immune function better than annual cycle stages in a natural tropical songbird population - Journal of Animal Ecology 88: 537–553.